 - constantly criticising them and worrying they may do something wrong

 - overemphasising the importance of manners and grooming

 - exaggerating the danger of approaching strangers

-If you think you may have social anxiety disorder, don't be afraid to see your GP for help.
+If you think you may have social anxiety disorder, you should try to see your GP for help.

-They'll make it as easy as possible for you to have a consultation with them.
-You might be offered an assessment over the phone if you find that easier, or an appointment at a time when the surgery is less crowded or busy, before or after normal hours.
+Your GP should make it as easy as possible for you to have a consultation with them.
+For example, they may offer you an assessment over the phone if it's easier, or they may give you an appointment when the surgery is less busy – for example, before or after normal hours.

 If your anxiety is severe, or you'd like your child to be assessed, your GP may be able to visit you at home.

-Your doctor may ask you some questions from a diagnostic questionnaire such as the Social Phobia Inventory (PDF, 522kb), Social Phobia Scale or Social Interaction Anxiety Scale.
+Your GP may ask you some questions from a diagnostic questionnaire, such as the Social Phobia Inventory, Social Phobia Scale or Social Interaction Anxiety Scale.
 These give a score that indicates your level of anxiety in social situations (there are similar scales designed for use on children).

-The sorts of questions your GP might ask you are:
+The type of questions your GP might ask you are: